- Who we are

 Sam Clifford, De Montfort University

 Mycofilter is an organic filter to neutralise contaminated water in lakes and rivers before naturally decomposing.
-Mycofiltration uses live mushroom filaments called mycelia to to catch and digest harmful contaminants such as heavy metals and synthetic pollutants.
+Mycofiltration uses live mushroom filaments called mycelia to catch and digest harmful contaminants such as heavy metals and synthetic pollutants.

 Fiona Harkins, University of Dundee